mjdecker/mjdecker.github.io/_syllabi/advanced-software-engineering.md

 Note, participation is mandatory.
 Thus, to earn a passing grade in discussion participation the student must ask/answer a question(s) or make a comment(s) that clearly demonstrates to the instructor that he/she has thoroughly read each paper.

 #### Paper Presentations ####
-Paper presentations will be 20 minutes and graded on content and style.
+Paper presentations will be 20 minutes and graded on content, style, and technique.
 Presentations must be the student's own work and provide a means to facilitate discussion.
 Students will make 2 – 3 paper presentations during the term.
 Students who are presenting will receive full credit towards discussion participation for that paper.

 #### Scholarly Reviews ####
 Periodically, 2-3 times, throughout the semester, students will assigned to review one of the papers for a given week.
 A review format will be provided, students are to upload their review in the provided format by Sunday 23:59 the week the papers are assigned.
 Between students assigned the same paper, a discussion will be held on the merits/demerits of the paper with a final determination if the paper would be acceptable for publication.